DrakirL/DrakirL.github.io/p10/class/monk.md

 ## Monk Class Features
 These are the core features granted for the Monk Class.

-### Core: Martial Arts
-You have advanced control and understanding of your physical body, granting you the following benefits:
- + You can use 1 Action on your turn to make 2 Improvised Martial Attacks.
- + You may use your Martial Might in place of your Defence.
- + You may use your Magic Might in place of your Awareness.
+### Level 1: Monastic Tradition
+Choose a Monk Subclass.
+You may count each Talent listed under it count as a Monk Class Talent.<br>
+Your options are the following:
++ Way of the Clear Mind
++ Way of the Drunken Fist
++ Way of the Dumpling
++ Way of the Four Elements
++ Way of the Kensei
++ Way of the Mantra
++ Way of the Open Palm
++ Way of the Shadow
++ Way of the Sun Soul
++ Way of the Truth
++ Way of the Void
 #### <br>

+Pick a Level 1 Talent from your chosen Monk Subclass.

+### Level 1: Martial Arts
+Through the understanding and control you have over your physical body, you gain the following benefits:
+ + Your Improvised Martial Attacks inherently have the "*Off-Handed*" property, and you can make an improvised off-handed stike after taking any type of Action on your turn.
+ + Your Improvised Martial Attacks can have the "*Reach (X)*" or "*Thrown (X)*" properties, provided you make the Attack using a weapon with those properties and are Proficient with that weapon.

-### Core: Magic Discipline
+### Level 1: Magic Discipline
-You have advanced control and understanding of your spiritual self, granting you the following benefits:
+Through the understanding and control you have over your spiritual self, granting you the following abilities:

-<br><br>
+#### Stance of the Mountain
-**Mountain's Stance**: When you take the Brace Action, you can spend 1 MP to double the bonus granted for you by the Action. <br>
+When you take the Brace Action, you can spend 1 MP to double the bonus granted by the Action.
+If you do so, you also gain 1 Temporary HP that remains until that bonus is lost.

+#### Step of the Wind
-**Galewind's Sprint**: When you take the Move Action, you can spend 1 MP to double the movement granted for you by the Action.
-If you do so, your movement is unaffected by difficult terrain during the action. <br>
+When you take the Move Action, you can spend 1 MP to double the movement granted by the Action.
+If you do so, that movement is unaffected by Difficult Terrain.
-**Lightning Strikes?**: When you take the Attack Action, you can spend 1 MP to increase the damage by 1? <br>

 ### Level 1: Deflection
 When you would be dealt damage by a Martial Attack, you can use 1 Action to reduce the damage you take by 1.
 You can also spend MP, up to your Mana Spend Limit, to reduce prevent 1 additional damage per MP spent.<br>